Esaslow/intro-to-python/README.md

 Brought to you by Galvanize.
 Learn more about the way we teach at [galvanize.com](http://galvanize.com).

-Get to this repo by typing in URL: **py.sage.codes**
+## Get access to the curriculm with this link: http://bit.ly/la-py-101

 ### FAQ:

-- WIFI: `Galvanize Guest Seattle` | Password: beapineapple
+- WIFI: `Hack Reactor Guest` | Password: plantlife
-- Bathrooms: Behind you down the hall to the left
 - Kitchen outside back classroom door with Coffee & Tea!
 - Snacks + water in back of room